 As one of the most important factors to your business’s success, branding is the promise you make to your customers.
 More specifically, your brand is the set of emotions and perceptions that you intentionally cultivate around your business, which you constantly communicate to your customers through a series of visual and verbal cues.

 Ask yourself: What do people say, think, and feel about your business?
-That is your brand, and you have the ability to form that impression.
+That is your brand, and you have the ability to form that impression by choosing how you present yourself, your service, and/or your product.

 On that note, let’s take a closer look at why branding is important and the elements that go into creating your own brand.